-Because so much of the guidance out there doesn’t end up working for someone with a busy and demanding life.
-Any entrepreneur or executive is pretty logical, so when the fitness program just doesn’t work, or ends up taking away from their business, they stop doing it – for logical reasons.
+The problem is that the existing/popular frameworks end up not working for someone with a busy and demanding life.
+And because any entrepreneur or executive is pretty logical, when the fitness program doesn’t work, or ends up taking away from their business, they stop doing it – for logical reasons.

-In short, I’ve maintained a fitness program since 2017 that I follow almost everyday (meaning, I do this everyday, and once in a while, I take a day off).
+I’ve maintained a fitness program since 2017 that I follow almost everyday (meaning, I do this everyday, and once in a while, I take a day off).
 I do it from home.
-It costs $0 in equipment or magic power shakes.
+It costs $0 in equipment.

 The two main reasons why the dominant fitness programs are ultimately abandoned

 - All the “really good programs” are designed for people competing or actively pursuing a strength goal.

 - I don’t get paid to run faster or lift more.
 The more “scientifically proven to be optimal” your fitness program the more time and resources you have to devote to it.
 Therefore, you will abandon this program, because it will harm your professional work.

 - So many workout fads (the things that get millions of advertising dollars) require you to spend money on something, and will usually have some form of extreme performance (like cross-fit, where people throw up or can’t walk the next day), or will merely simulate the feeling of being fit (something you see in an infomercial).